- Education and Science

 Make sure to take a night off sometimes, too.
 Don’t practice on a Friday night, for example, if they’ve worked hard all week.
 Take a spontaneous Tuesday night off, just to let them be a kid.
 Still be consistent in what you expect and when you expect it, but give them a surprise night off sometimes.

 Follow through.
 If you both agree to work on math for 20 minutes every night, DO IT.
-Don’t slack off after a week or two because your child will lose motivation.
+I know life gets busy, but if you start skipping nights after a week or two, your child will lose motivation.
+If you find you've over scheduled yourself, decrease the number of nights you practice (just make it every Monday and Wednesday), but keep this new schedule consistent.